Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Abstract

 \section{Abstract}

-Federated Learning (FL) provides a promising distributed learning paradigm, since it seeks to protect users privacy by not sharing their private training data.
-Recent research has demonstrated, however, that FL is susceptible to model inversion attacks, which can reconstruct users' private data by eavesdropping on shared gradients.
-Existing defense solutions cannot survive stronger attacks and exhibit a poor trade-off between privacy and performance.
-In this paper, we present a straightforward yet effective defense strategy based on obfuscating the gradients of sensitive data with concealing data.
-Specifically, we alter a few samples within a mini batch to mimic the sensitive data at the gradient levels.
-Using a gradient projection technique, our method seeks to obscure sensitive data without sacrificing FL performance.
-Our extensive evaluations demonstrate that, compared to other defenses, our technique offers the highest level of protection while preserving FL performance.
-Our source code is located in the \href{https://github.com/JoeyW221/Privacy-preserving-in-FL}{repository}.
+Federated Learning (FL) is a distributed learning paradigm that enhances users' privacy by eliminating the need for clients to share raw, private data with the server.
+Despite the success, recent studies expose the vulnerability of FL to model inversion attacks, where adversaries reconstruct users’ private data via eavesdropping on the shared gradient information.
+We hypothesize that a key factor in the success of such attacks is the low entanglement among gradients per data within the batch during stochastic optimization.
+This creates a vulnerability that an adversary can exploit to reconstruct the sensitive data.
+Building upon this insight, we present a simple, yet effective defense strategy that obfuscates the gradients of the sensitive data with concealed samples.
+To achieve this, we propose synthesizing concealed samples to mimic the sensitive data at the gradient level while ensuring their visual dissimilarity from the actual sensitive data.
+Compared to the previous art, our empirical evaluations suggest that the proposed technique provides the strongest protection while simultaneously maintaining the FL performance.
+Code is located at \url{https://github.com/JingWu321/DCS-2}.